sendgrid/open-source-library-data-collector/README.md

 heroku config:add SENDGRID_API_KEY=<<your_sendgrid_api_key>>
 heroku addons:create scheduler:standard
 ```
-Configure the schedular addon in your Heroku dashboard to run `python app.py` at your desired frequency.
+Configure the scheduler add-on in your Heroku dashboard to run `python app.py` at your desired frequency.

 Test by running `heroku run worker`